Whirlpool Jet in Niagara Falls (New York)

 Lockers and changing rooms are provided!
 They also have swimwear and swim shoes available for purchase.

 If you want to take photos or videos, you might want to take the closed-dome boat.
-I didn’t bring my camera or my phone and I’m glad I didn’t because they would have been soaked.
-And, I don’t think I would have gotten any worthwhile photos/videos if I put the camera in a plastic bag.
+I didn’t bring my camera or phone, and I’m glad I didn’t because they would have been soaked.
+And I don’t think I would have gotten worthwhile photos/videos if I had put the camera in a plastic bag.

-The company does take photos and videos before and during the ride so you can purchase these after your ride.
+Whirlpool Jets captures photos and videos before and during the ride.
+You can purchase these after your ride.

 The Silo

 Just a short walk away from the Whirlpool Jet is The Silo.
-You may have seen this show on Man V. Food on The Travel Channel.
-It’s a nice, casual place to grab some food after the boat ride.
+You may have seen this show on Man V. Food on the Travel Channel.
+It’s a nice, casual place to grab food after the boat ride.

 Overall, the Whirlpool Jet in Niagara Falls was a fun, exhilarating experience and the food at the Silo was great!
 Both of these made for a fun day!